Sakir9863/PRODIGY_WD_02/README.md

-# PRODIGY_WD_02
-Professional Stopwatch Web Application built with HTML, CSS, and JavaScript featuring lap tracking and high-precision timing.
+# ⏱ Professional Stopwatch Web App

+A modern stopwatch web application built using HTML, CSS, and JavaScript.

+## 🚀 Features
+- Start, Pause, Reset functionality
+- Lap time recording
+- High precision timing using performance.now()
+- Smooth animation using requestAnimationFrame
+- Responsive glassmorphism UI

+## 🛠 Technologies Used
+- HTML
+- CSS
+- JavaScript

+## 📌 Project Purpose
+This project was developed as part of an internship task to demonstrate:
+- DOM manipulation
+- Event handling
+- Time interval management
+- UI/UX design

+## ▶ How to Run
+Simply open the `advanced-stopwatch.html` file in any modern browser.